-- Financial Institutions and third party creditors - Utility Companies - SGI - Sask Housing - Canada Revenue Agency(CRA) remittance and taxation payments - Province of Saskatchewan with respect to provincial sales tax remittance
+- Financial Institutions and third-party creditors - Utility Companies - SGI - Sask Housing - Canada Revenue Agency (CRA) remittance and taxation payments - Province of Saskatchewan with respect to provincial sales tax remittance

-Following the 2015 northern wildfires, some creditors communicated to their clients immediately that a loan period of grace would be initiated and special requests discussed on a case by case basis.
+Following the 2015 northern wildfires, some creditors communicated to their clients immediately that a loan period of grace would be initiated and special requests discussed on a case-by-case basis.
 Sask Energy, Sask Power, Saskatchewan Government Insurance and Sask Housing also provided payment grace periods as did CRA and the Province of Saskatchewan.

-Suggested links to resources for the Business Recovery Centre can be accessed at www.saskeconomicrecovery.com A list of Key Contacts is also available.
+Suggested links to resources for the Business Recovery Centre can be accessed at www.sasksresilience.ca